A Thanking Letter

 Our school is unique in that it takes under its wing children from very poor families or those without any family at all.
 Few are able to meet the cost of their school fees, let alone the cost of school uniform and the necessary textbooks.

-That’s why our sponsors help to support these children – their money helps pay for their education, gives them access to healthcare and a substantial meal each day they are at school.
+Our supporter’s money helps to pay for education, gives them access to healthcare and a substantial meal each day they are at school.

 We want to make sure that these bright, polite, loving and dedicated young children are given a good education so that they have a chance to improve their life.
 They so badly want to learn; they are hungry for knowledge; grateful for every opportunity given; and produce amazing results when given the chance.

-With your help we really can make a difference – and have been doing so for the last eight years!
+With your help we really can make a difference – and have been doing so for the last ten years!

 The Well Project

 When we first built the school it had no mains water supply.
 In fact, there is no such thing as “Mains Water” in Freretown or Bombolulu.
 Water is delivered in large yellow containers by hand cart.
 There are, however, a number of wells and boreholes that access underground water courses.

 In 2011 we launched an appeal to dig a well on our property, in line with the sites of two defunct wells.
 St Andrew’s High, during a visit with 12 students, responded to this and raised £2000 to dig a hole 92feet deep.
 Three men with picks and shovels worked on this for some weeks until they reached the water supply.